hci-a-if-its-2019/final-project-lor-51/README.md

 1. Try to Login.
 1. Find the category with the highest number of threads.
 1. Search a category.
+    - Keyword: Donald Trump
-1. Reply to a thread.
+3. Reply to a thread.
-1. Sort the forum  to older frist.
+4. Sort the forum
+   - Oldest first
-1. Rate a thread / reply.
+5. Rate a thread / reply.
-1. Flag a thread / reply.
+6. Flag a thread / reply.
-1. Create a new forum.
+7. Create a new forum
+   - Title: Android Phone
+   - Body:  Iphone is better than Android
+   - City: Choose any

 #### User Description